Nelbert442/dero-smartcontracts/README.md

 ### Client Service (local TX processing and SC sending)
 DeroDice-Client.go contains the client service code, also see releases for the pre-built binary for ease-of use (though I always recommend building binaries yourself).
 This is intended to be ran locally alongside your normal cli-wallet (or other rpc-server capable wallet(s)).

+IMPORTANT: If you send DERO to the server service address, you are only performing the initial steps to generate a userKey and you must be running the client service in order to send your gameplay to the smart contract.
+Please ensure that you are running the client service alongside your local wallet instance :)

 NOTE: Ensure that the rpc-server (wallet) port used is different between the server service and client service if ran on the same machine.

 ![DERO Dice Client Service](assets/clientService.PNG?raw=true)